 a more rare breed is the person who can connect the dots between the two.

 In other words, good looking images arent enough.

 Your images need to work BEYOND simply stopping people to look.
 They should express something that is truly unique and true to the transformation that YOUR work provides, and this takes someone who is skilled at translating your abstract ideas and spoken/written language into a visual language.
 This takes skill and development.
-It usually can't come from someone who just learned Canva, signed up with some stock sites and started a business, without a background in visual thinking and visual language (either through higher ed or through their own self-taught creative process and development.)
+It usually can't come from someone who just learned Canva, signed up with some stock sites and started a business, without a background in visual thinking and visual language (either through higher ed, professional experience or through their own self-taught, long-term creative process and development.)

 What you are responsible for in this process is to get clear on the values at the foundation of your brand, and your position in your market.
 If you don’t already have this foundation, make sure that the branding specialists you find are really good at asking you penetrating questions that get you thinking more deeply about what is at the heart of your work.
 And that they are listening closely.

 Then, ask them HOW they will help you translate the content of those conversations into visual terms.
 If they can’t articulate that, its likely that they don’t know how (its shocking, but there are a lot of those folks out there - they get by on the beauty of the images they make, but don’t make images that are truly responsive to your business’ needs).